12 Steps to Get Results when you decorate a child’s room using a theme.

 You can apply this in three areas in the same room.

-If you do this correctly, the end result will be a beautifully coordinated themed room.
+If you do this correctly, a beautifully coordinated themed room will be a result.

 Always mind safety precautions in your project.